Pediatric Orthopedic Surgeons treating a Humerus Fracture

 Solutions for Treating Broken Bones and Knee Fractures

-Depending on the severity of the fracture and your child’s medical history, treating a knee fracture today no longer remains a challenging situation for the doctors at Medical City Children’s Orthopedics and Spine Specialists.
+Depending on the severity of the fracture and your child’s medical history, treating a knee fracture today is no longer a challenging situation for the doctors at Medical City Children’s Orthopedics and Spine Specialists.
 For the treatment of knee fractures, both surgical and non-surgical options consist of the following:

 Non-Operative